Hari-Krishnan-N/Global-Sequence-Alignment-Framework/README.md

 ### 2. Divide and Conquer Approach (Hirschberg's Algorithm)

-The `divide_and_conquer.cpp` file implements Hirschberg's space-efficient algorithm, which:
+The `GSA_divide_and_conquer.cpp` file implements Hirschberg's space-efficient algorithm, which:

 - Reduces space complexity to O(m+n) while maintaining O(mn) time complexity
 - Uses a divide-and-conquer strategy to break down the problem